surveysolutions/docs/content/faq/web-farm.md

 Survey Solutions require that both WebSockets and StickySessions are enabled for all survey modes.

-### Survey Solution Configuration
+### Survey Solutions Configuration

-For Survey Solution Headquarters configuration following settings should be enabled for ALL instances of HQ in `[Scheduler]` settings
+For Survey Solutions Headquarters configuration following settings should be enabled for ALL instances of HQ in `[Scheduler]` settings

 ```ini
 [Scheduler]